Tigers vs. White Sox Player Props Betting Odds

 McKinstry Stats

-- Zach McKinstry has 34 hits with six doubles, four home runs and 23 walks.
-He has driven in 10 runs with eight stolen bases.
+- McKinstry has 38 hits with seven doubles, four home runs and 24 walks.
+He has driven in 10 runs with 10 stolen bases.

 McKinstry Recent Games